nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 4. The new `Workout` object data is written to the resource file `workouts.txt`.

 The following sequence illustrates how the `workout /new` command works in greater detail:
-> To simplify the sequence diagram, some method invocations that deemed to be trivial
+> To simplify the sequence diagram, some method invocations that are deemed to be trivial
 > have been removed from the sequence diagram.
-Reference frames will be elaborated further
+Some reference frames will be elaborated further
 > down this section.
+Reference frames that will not be elaborated on will be made known.

 ![Create Workout Sequence Diagram](uml/sequenceDiagrams/images/CreateWorkout.png)